vohi/minicoin/minicoin/README.md

 and runs the provisioning steps from the machine's definition.
 You will probably never have to change this file, unless you want to [contribute](docs/contributing.md) to minicoin.

+### Debugging machines

+If something goes wrong, the following commands might be useful:

+`$ minicoin runinfo [machine]`

+This prints information that minicoin uses to determine how jobs should be run on the machine.

+`$ minicoin describe [machine]`

+This prints the entire YAML for the machine, after merging global, user, and project specific `minicoin.yml` files, and interpreting roles and jobs.

+`$ minicoin jobconfig [job] [machine]`

+This prints the YAML with the machine's implicit configuration for the specified job.

 ## Vagrant boxes